nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/jcs-2G99Rrw/index.md

 ---
 title: Top 4 Rookie Mistakes in Azure DevOps
-description: Unpack 4 critical Azure DevOps pitfalls that make the Azure DevOps product teams' toes curl!
-Enjoy this video?
+description: "Discover the top 4 rookie mistakes in Azure DevOps that can derail your projects!
+Learn to simplify your approach and enhance your workflow. \U0001F680✨"
 date: 2024-04-09T08:00:20Z
 videoId: jcs-2G99Rrw
 url: /resources/videos/:slug